Hacker News Reader: Top @ 2026-02-06 15:25:35 (UTC)

 Discussion Summary (Model: gpt-5-mini-2025-08-07)

-Consensus: Enthusiastic — commenters are largely nostalgic and excited, praising the recreation, soundtrack, and vibe while sharing personal memories tied to the film.
+Consensus: Enthusiastic — commenters are nostalgic and mostly positive about the animation and the soundtrack.

 Top Critiques & Pushback: